Just Split, Dropout and Pay Attention

 Recurrent networks read words sequentially and employ a gating mechanism to identify relationships between separated words in a sequence.
 By contrast, self-attention examines the links between all the words in the paired sequences and directly models those relationships.
 It's a simpler approach.

 Combining these three features – subword-splitting, dropout and self-attention – yields a trained model that makes relatively good predictions.
-And as we add more parallel text to our dataset, the translation quality will improve even more.
+And as described on the multilingual translation page, adding Italian-English data should improve translation quality even more.